k2s/sysadmin/delta.chat/README.md

 www                  180 IN CNAME   delta.chat.
 ```

+Author: missytake@systemli.org

+On 2020-02-20, I was notified that both master.delta.chat and www.delta.chat
+resulted in 403 errors.
+I adjusted their nginx configs to redirect to
+delta.chat.
+This resolved the error.

 #### Let's Encrypt for www and master

 After that, I also had to add Let's Encrypt certificates for www and master.
 So